michaeljamie/Hacktoberfest-1/README.md

 If you are a programmer/developer , there are thousands of repositiries available on Github on which you can create a pull request.

+Step #4: Make 3 more pull requests

+You can make three more pull requests to the freeCodeCamp Guide, or whatever open source project you want.
+Here’s a more detailed guide to contributing to open source, if you’re feeling adventurous.

+Step #5: Check and see whether you’ve qualified

+Once you’ve signed up for Hacktoberfest, you can check your progress on the Hacktoberfest website.

+Step #6: Wait for your Hacktoberfest 2017 shirt to arrive in the mail

+# Visit the Hactoberfest website to know More : https://hacktoberfest.digitalocean.com/